AdaptiveCpp/AdaptiveCpp/README.md

 # AdaptiveCpp (formerly known as hipSYCL / Open SYCL)

-**(Note: This project is currently in progress of changing its name.
+**(Note: This project is currently in progress of changing its name to AdaptiveCpp due to external legal pressure.
 Documentation and code may still use the older name hipSYCL / Open SYCL)**

 AdaptiveCpp is the independent, community-driven modern platform for C++-based heterogeneous programming models targeting CPUs and GPUs from all major vendors.
 AdaptiveCpp lets applications adapt themselves to all the hardware found in the system.
 This includes use cases where a single binary needs to be able to target all supported hardware, or utilize hardware from different vendors simultaneously.